Finland–Israel relations: Military ties

 In April 2012 the FDF ordered for the Army 24 million euros worth of Orbiter II UAVs from Aeronautics Defense Systems.
 Their previous Swiss UAV RUAG Ranger's design was also done in Israel.

 In January 2014, the FDF ordered $47 million worth of multi-spectral camouflage technology from Fibrotex Technologies.

+In 2023, Finland chose the Israeli David's Sling as their future air defense system, to be deployed in late 2020s.